mvysny/karibu-dsl/karibu-dsl/README.md

 ## Using in your projects

-You'll probably want to use [Vaadin On Kotlin](http://www.vaadinonkotlin.eu) which makes use of this library and adds support for database, REST and other niceties, and has good documentation.
-However, if you just want to try out the Vaadin DSL bindings without any database and other stuff, please read on.

 You can include Karibu-DSL library into your WAR project very easily, simply by including appropriate Gradle dependency: